UKCloud/documentation/articles/openshift/oshift-faq.md

 ### How do I add users?

-To add new users, you will need to raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portall.
+To add new users, you will need to raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ### What monitoring of the services is provided by default in a trial?